touristCheng/291_robotics/final_project_v2/README.md

 # Final Project
 The final project is to test your knowledge about robotics control.
 You are also encouraged to introduce machine learning techniques to enhance the performance and stablitiy.

+## v2 updates
+1. Bug fix: box sizes are not randomized in each reset
+2. Improves robot initial position.
+In the original setting, the robot may be in contact with the table in its initial position, it is now lifted to avoid collision.
+The robot velocity is also set to 0 in initialization.
+3. Add camera matrix to the camera metadtata.

 ## Getting started
 Please follow the document of [SAPIEN](https://sapien.ucsd.edu/) to install the environment.
 Currently, only Ubuntu is fully supported.
 MacOS is experimentally supported and feel free to report any bug.
 ```bash